naemon/naemon.github.io/documentation/usersguide/cgis.md

 <td align=left valign=top width="50%">
 <p>
 <b>Description:</b>
 This CGI is used to display the history of problems with either a particular host or all hosts.
 The output is basically a subset of the information that is displayed by the <a href="#showlog_cgi">log file CGI</a>.
 You have the ability to filter the output to display only the specific types of problems you wish to see (i.e. hard and/or soft alerts, various types of service and host alerts, all types of alerts, etc.).
-If you have <a href="configmain.html#log_rotation_method">log rotation</a> enabled, you can browse history information present in archived log files by using the navigational links near the top of the page.
+If you have log rotation enabled, you can browse history information present in archived log files by using the navigational links near the top of the page.
 </p>
 <p>
 <b>Authorization Requirements:</b>